Frequently Asked Questions - Chicago Marijuana Dispensary

 If you’re looking for more information regarding our Chicago marijuana dispensary, our menu, or anything else, please contact us today.

 Do I qualify for medical cannabis in Illinois?

 All conditions that have been approved for medical marijuana use in the State of Illinois can be seen on our Qualifying Conditions page.
-Currently, the Department of Health for the state of Illinois is looking for feedback from prospective patients whose illnesses are currently not approved.
+Currently, the Illinois Department of Health is looking for feedback from prospective patients whose illnesses are currently not approved.

 What is the application process?

 Refer to the Become a Patient page on our website.

 Can Midway Dispensary refer me to a doctor?

 Dispensaries are not allowed by the state of Illinois to refer any patients to a doctor for medical marijuana use.
 Start with your primary care physician or your pain management doctors if you’re looking seek treatment from a Chicago marijuana dispensary.

 Can I use my non-Illinois medical cannabis card at your dispensary?

 Unfortunately, you are not allowed to use your non-Illinois issued medical cannabis card at our Chicago dispensary.
 Only those patients who have undergone the application process in the state of Illinois are allowed to buy from Illinois dispensaries.
 If you know your condition has been approved for medical marijuana use in Illinois, you are encouraged to start the application process for an Illinois card as soon as possible.